National Anthem Comparison

 The flag is flying,

-The nation appears,
+The nation rises up

-The Comorians of the same blood,
+We Comorians are of one blood,

-The islands where we were born,
+On these islands we were born,

 Madagascar